UBC-Thunderbots/Software/docs/setup-pi.md

 To install the Raspberry Pi OS onto a microSD card, we use the Raspberry Pi Imager program.
 Install it [here](https://www.raspberrypi.com/software/).

+*Note: if using the "Download for Linux" option, you will have to right click on the installed `.AppImage` file and select `Properties` &rarr; `Permissions` &rarr; `Allow Executing File as Program` (this may appear as a checkbox)

 When you open the imager, you should see something like this:

 * <img width="402" height="159" alt="image" src="https://github.com/user-attachments/assets/b31e03e3-0d25-4b99-b0d5-0168387f715d" />